Recording External and Internal Audio

-- How do I record multiple independent inputs (multi-track record)?
-Each of the 103 Mixer tracks can be independently loaded with an Edison recorder, however if you are recording more than one or two inputs it is better to arm individual Mixer tracks and record external and/or internal audio sources to disk (see Playlist Recording below).
-It is possible to simultaneously record the full number of audio inputs on your audio interface.
+- How do I record multiple independent inputs (multi-track record)? - All Mixer tracks can be armed to record external and/or internal audio sources to disk (see Playlist Recording below).
+So it's possible to simultaneously record the full number of audio inputs on your audio interface.

 NOTE: Right-click the Mixer Input menu to initiate an 'Auto-map'.
 This will automatically map each input on your audio interface to a unique Mixer Track Input, starting on the Mixer track where the Auto-map was initiated and working to the right.
 To prevent feedback, the Master Tack send (click here for an oversized and obsessive diagram) will be disabled on each Mixer Track, so you will see input activity on the Peak Meters, but won't hear anything.

 - How do I record my hardware synthesizer/drum-machine/sampler? - To use sounds from an external synthesizer, while it is played by FL Studio, you will need to make

 MIDI connections AND audio connections to your audio device inputs.
 FL Studio can record the sound/s (discussed below) as it plays the external MIDI hardware

 using a MIDI Out plugin.

 - Can I record using a USB microphone or headset? - Yes, USB microphones require special setup discussed here.